1 in 5 American workers has filed for unemployment benefits since mid-March

 In response to the crisis, the government broadened the definition of who is covered by benefits to include contractors, the self-employed and workers in the gig economy.
 The Department of Labor said that as of last week, all 50 states were paying out those extra benefits — but the agency has yet to release detailed breakdowns of how many claims have come in through that program in each state.

+It did, however, note a total of 583,699 initial claims for Pandemic Unemployment Assistance came in between 23 states that reported the data for the week ending May 2.

-Overall, the past seven weeks of record-high claims, dwarfing the Labor Department's historical data, paint a clear picture: America's jobs market is in distress and people are suffering.
+Overall, the past seven weeks of record-high claims, dwarfing the Labor Department's historical data, paint a clear picture: America's job market is in distress and people are suffering.

+"The data point to an unprecedented cascading crisis that hit frontline services like restaurants and retail businesses first, but has now reached into every corner of our economy, from manufacturing to even the healthcare industry," aid Andrew Stettner, senior fellow at The Century Foundation.

+In Kentucky, home to many manufacturing plants, the number of initial jobless claims over the past seven weeks equates to nearly 33% of the state's March labor force.
+Hawaii and Georgia also have had claims representing more than 30% of their respective workforces.

 On Wednesday, the ADP National Employment Report showed more than 20 million jobs were lost in the United States in April.
 The Bureau of Labor Statistics' official jobs report is due on Friday, with economists polled by Refinitiv expecting to see 22 million job losses and an unemployment rate of 16%, the worst layoffs on record.